minhlong149/shoedipus/README.md

   - User able to remove a product from cart.
   - Show total price of all products in car.
 When user increase/decrease product's amount or remove product, total price should be re-calculate correctly.
   - When there are no products in cart, we should show `Your cart is empty` message.
+  - Products in cart are persistent: When user visit the application, products are added before will be showed, user don't need to add products again.

 - Follow responsive [UI design](#ui-design) from [desktop demo](./screenshots/desktop-demo.gif) and [mobile demo](./screenshots/mobile-demo.gif).
+- Deploy the application to <https://shoedipus-go-server.onrender.com>.

 ## UI Design